-As shown below, the indexing terms are listed in the order that the words in the search term were entered.
+In order to see all of the indexing terms, names, and numbers for a testimony that match the search term(s), click on the caret symbol next to the highlighted term.
+As you can see below, the indexing terms are listed in the order that the words in the search term were entered.
 Also, for easy reference, the indexing terms are highlighted in the same colors as the search term words.
-Next to the indexing terms are the segment numbers in which the terms were indexed.
+Next to the indexing terms are segment numbers.